Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems

 \subsection{Dominating Sets and Dowker Persistence}

 One of the fascinating properties of Dowker filtrations is that homological features can persist indefinitely.
-As we construct our Dowker complex on an underlying directed graph, we are interested in understanding the structural relationship between the two, and the representation of graph features in the persistence.
+As we construct our Dowker complex on an underlying directed graph, we are interested in understanding the structural relationship between the two, and the representation of graph features in persistence.

-In this section we frame these invariant persistent features in terms of the dominating sets of this underlying graph, and explore the relationship between graph structure and the maximal complex.
-We first show that any dominating set informs a bound on the persistence parameter at which the maximal complex is finalized.
+In this section we frame these invariant persistent features in terms of the dominating sets of this underlying graph, and explore the relationship between graph structure and the largest possible complex.
+We first show that any dominating set informs a bound on the persistence parameter at which a maximal complex is finalized.
 We then show that the intersections of the neighborhoods of dominating set elements fully describe the maximal complex, and in particular their nerve provides a reduced description.

 We note that the subject of this section benefits from being considered without the path completion as it pertains more generally to the structure of the Dowker complex.
 For this reason we write our results in terms of the non path completed Dowker complex, $\FD^\star(G)$.
 The results remain applicable to the path completed Dowker complex for the same reason, and since $\FD^\star(G)=\FD^\star(P(G))$.